What is 'international development'? How can we truly partner with others?

 Sourced from detailed interviews with Aidun and many key players, and from his own journals, Ripples from the Rupununi traces the transformation of an Indigenous community that was historically underestimated.
 Finding spiritual strength in service, Aidun rediscovered love and healed himself while he healed others.

-Available Soon!
+Available Now!

 About the Author